 The date on which a company’s financial year ends is known as the ‘accounting reference date’ (ARD).
 It normally falls on the same date every year, unless the company chooses to change its ARD.

-What does accounting reference date (ARD) mean?
+What does ‘Accounting Reference Date’ (ARD) mean?

 You must deliver annual accounts to Companies House every year.
 The deadline is 9 months after the end of your company’s financial year.

-Can I change my company’s financial year end?
+Can I change my company’s financial year-end?

-Once you have changed your ARD, you’ll need to let Companies House know by completing and filing Form AA01.
+Once you have changed your ARD, you must notify Companies House on Form AA01.
 Alternatively, you can use Rapid Formations’ free Online Admin Portal.
 Simply log in to your client account and change the ARD in your customer area.

 Informing HMRC about changes to your ARD

-Any changes made to the ARD will affect your company’s corporation tax accounting period.
+Any changes made to the ARD will affect your company’s Corporation Tax accounting period.
 If you shorten your financial year, you must inform HMRC when you file your Company Tax Return.
 If you extend the financial year beyond a 12-month period, you will be required to file two Company Tax Returns – one tax return for the first 12 months, and a second return for the additional period.